 Here’s an overview of the festival and how you can plan your time there.

 Although this event has traditionally started in September and ended in November, Disney has extended the time span in recent years.

 In 2021, the Food and Wine Festival will be held for about four months from July 15 through November 20.

 Yes; you read that correctly.
 4 months.
 And, interestingly, after a year of scaled back festivals, Disney has begun the promotion of this year’s Food and Wine Festival without the “Taste of” moniker that they used for 2020.

 What takes place at the Food and Wine Festival?

-These food booths allow you to sample many foods from various countries (there's a free passport available that you can apply stickers to as you visit the various booths).
+Want to keep track of all the deliciousness you’ve tried?
+There’s a free passport available that you can apply stickers to as you visit the various booths.